adicu/learn-webdev/curriculum/webdev_curriculum.md

 	import requests
 	...

-`josnify` takes in a tree of dictionaries and arrays and converts it into JSON text (which is valid HTML).
+`jsonify` takes in a tree of dictionaries and arrays and converts it into JSON text (which is valid HTML).
 Make `response_dict`, and return it jsonified.

 	...
 	@app.route("/search/<search_query>")